Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

+As discussed in section \ref{sec:aba}, the method of measuring the layer importance plays key role in depth slimming.
+Here, we introduce a data-driven strategy to measure the importance of each layer.
+Specifically, given a trained MCAN (UNITER or CLIP-ViL) model without model slimming, we first feed all the training samples through the network and memorize the output features for each layer.
+For the output features obtained from each layer, mean pooling is performed on each flattened feature vector to obtain its unnormalized score.
+Using this strategy, we show the importance scores for each layer of the MCAN, UNITER, and CLIP-ViL models in Fig. \ref{fig:layer_score}.
+From the visualized results, we see that the layer scores of all models exhibit ``heavy tails and a light middle'', which is consistent with the layer scores achieved by the slim-middle strategy.

-In Fig. \ref{fig:visualize}, we visualize the attention maps from three weight-sharing MCAN$_\texttt{DST}$ submodels.
-Due to space limitations, we only show one example and visualize attention maps from the first and last layers of the question encoder and image decoder, respectively.
+To better understand the behaviors of the weight-sharing submodels learned by BST, we show the attention maps from three MCAN$_\texttt{BST}$ submodels in Fig. \ref{fig:visualize}.
+Due to space limitations, we only show one example and visualize the attention maps from the first and last layers of the question encoder and image decoder, respectively.
 To better understand the effect of the attention mechanism, we highlight some representative attention maps with blue bounding boxes.
 From the results, we have the following observations.

-In general, the slimmed submodels MCAN$_\texttt{DST}$(1/4$D$,$L$) and MCAN$_\texttt{DST}$(1/4$D$,1/3$L$) have fewer \emph{reductant} heads (\emph{i.e.}, similar attention maps within one layer) than the full-sized one MCAN$_\texttt{DST}$($D$,$L$).
-This verifies the feasibility and necessity of our DST framework.
+In general, the slimmed submodels MCAN$_\texttt{BST}$(1/4$D$,$L$) and MCAN$_\texttt{BST}$(1/4$D$,1/3$L$) have fewer \emph{redundant} heads (\emph{i.e.}, similar attention maps within one layer) than the full-sized model MCAN$_\texttt{BST}$($D$,$L$).
+This verifies the feasibility and necessity of our BST framework.
 Moreover, the three submodels, which have different widths and depths, all predict the correct answer.
 This verifies the effectiveness of both the width and depth slimming strategies, as well as the training paradigm.

-Taking a closer look at the attention maps, the attention maps from different submodels share similar properties to those attention maps in the original MCAN paper \cite{yu2019mcan}.
-Almost all the attention maps from the first layer of the question encoder (\emph{i.e.}, enc-1) attend to the column of words like `\emph{what}', which acts as the question type classifier.
-In contrast, some attention maps from the last layer of the question encoder (\emph{i.e.}, enc-6) and image decoder (\emph{i.e.}, dec-1 and dec-6) focus on the columns of keywords like `\emph{head}'.
+Furthermore, the attention maps from the different submodels have similar properties to the attention maps in the original MCAN paper \cite{yu2019mcan}.
+Almost all the attention maps from the first layer of the question encoder (\emph{i.e.}, enc-1) attend to the column of words such as `\emph{what}', which act as the question type classifiers.
+In contrast, some attention maps from the last layer of the question encoder (\emph{i.e.}, enc-6) and image decoder (\emph{i.e.}, dec-1 and dec-6) focus on the columns of keywords such as `\emph{head}'.